Welcome to Highland shores children's aid

 Highland Shores Children's Aid believes in empowering children, youth and families to be all they can be and it offers many programs and services in this regard.
 We offer support and tools to children and youth to help them succeed.LEARN MORE

-November 25th is designated as the International Day for the Elimination of Violence against Women.
-This is a day when we can bring attention to this issue and do what we can to help put an end to it.
+November 25th is recognized as a day when we can call attention to the issue of gender-based violence and help put a stop to it.

 The child welfare sector of Ontario is committed to using data to continuously improve the services it provides to children and families.
 Click here to go through the journey of what a "performance indicator" is in the context of child welfare, why performance indicators are important and the next steps of the Performance Indicator Project.